DCI-P3: P3 colorimetry

-DCI P3
+DCI-P3 (P3-DCI)

 Created by the Digital Cinema Initiative, DCI-P3 is designed for viewing in a fully darkened theater environment.
 The projection system uses a simple 2.6 gamma curve, the nominal white luminance is 48 cd/m^{2} (14ftL), and the white point is based on a projector with a xenon bulb, for a correlated color temperature (CCT) of ~6300 K. It is incorrect to refer to this as "D63" as this white point is not a CIE standard illuminant, and is not on the Planckian locus.
 Instead, the white point is slightly greener.
 This resulted from optimizing for best light output with the xenon arc lamp projectors commonly used in theaters.

+P3-DCI primaries were formally defined in SMPTE RP 431-2.

 DCI-P3 "D60 sim"

 When mastering content utilizing a display or projector in P3 color space, users have the option of using an output transform to DCI-P3 D60-sim which matches the nominal white point of the ACES color spaces.